 How much do I give?

 Although foaling brings great joy to our programs, it also brings tremendous amounts of stress on our animals.
-Stay on top of the stress level this summer with Vitalize Equine Recovery Paste.
+Stay on top of the stress level this summer with Vitalize Equine Recovery Gel.